-I propose that the features designed to reduce coastal storm risk identified as the Recommended Plan in the Charleston Peninsula Coastal Flood Risk Management Integrated Feasibility Report and Environmental Impact Statement, proceed with implementation in accordance with the cost sharing provisions set forth in this report.
+I propose that the features designed to reduce coastal storm risk identified as the Recommended Plan in the Charleston Peninsula Coastal Storm Risk Management Integrated Feasibility Report and Environmental Impact Statement, proceed with implementation in accordance with the cost sharing provisions set forth in this report.

 The City of Charleston has indicated support for the recommendations presented in this document.
-A Project Partnership Agreement (PPA) will be prepared, coordinated, and executed subsequent to the approval of this document.
-The PPA reflects the recommendations of the Feasibility Study and serves as the agreement for the next phase of the project.
-As the non-Federal project partner, the City of Charleston must comply with all applicable Federal laws and policies and other requirements, including, but not limited to:
+A Design Agreement for Preconstruction Engineering and Design (PED) would be prepared, coordinated, and executed subsequent to the approval of this document.
+Following PED and contingent upon Congressional authorization, a Project Partnership Agreement (PPA) would be prepared, coordinated, and executed subsequent to the approval of this document.
+Federal implementation of the project for coastal storm risk management includes, but is not limited to, the following required items of local cooperation to be undertaken by the non-Federal sponsor in accordance with applicable Federal laws, regulations, and policies: